felipeerias/nan-js-proposal/README.md

 However, this can not be done lightly: a careless use of this technology could pose severe threats to privacy and security.

 This document presents a draft proposal for a JavaScript API for Neighbour Awareness Networking that balances usefulness and user safety.
+It achieves this by changing the conceptual model from that of the underlaying network technology: instead of discovering and being discovered by every other node nearby, applications would register their interest in individual user sessions and will only be able to discover and conect to those.

+To sum it up, the goal of this Web API is to make it easy to discover and connect to people who have allowed you to do so, and only to them.

-## Motivation
+## Introduction

 Neighbour Awareness Networking ("NAN" from here on), also known as Wi-Fi Aware, is an official Wi-Fi specification that enables devices to discover and connect directly to each other without any other type of connectivity between them.